KledEatsTacos/kledeatstacos-com/README.md

 ## Live Demo

-You can see a live version of this portfolio at: [https://kledeatstacos.com](https://kledeatstacos.com) (Replace with your actual domain if different)
+You can see a live version of this portfolio at: [https://kledeatstacos.com](https://kledeatstacos.com)

 ## Features

 *   Dynamic display of personal information and summary.
-*   Integration with Last.fm to show currently playing music.
+*   Integration with Last.fm to show currently playing music, since I use Youtube music and not Spotify.
 *   Integration with Steam to display recent game activity.
 *   Showcase of projects with descriptions.
 *   Display of language proficiencies.